kubepack/kubepack/docs/concepts/how/cli.md

     $ kubepack validate
 ```
 This command will validate the `_outlook` folder yaml files using `openapi-spec`.
-If some file is not a valid yaml then throws errors.
+If some file is not a valid yaml then throws errors. `--kube-version` flag is used specify kubernetes version, which you want to validate against.